Jacques Benoist-Méchin: Political career

 A minister without portfolio in Vichy France, Benoist-Méchin's influence grew when he, along with his allies Paul Marion and Joseph Darnand, was appointed to the controlling committee of the Légion des Volontaires Français in June 1942.
 In this position he suggested renaming the group Légion Tricolore and converting it into a professional military unit, an idea soon adopted.
 Increasingly sidelined by Pierre Laval, Benoist-Méchin was involved in plotting with Darnand and Jacques Doriot for the three men to form a pro-Nazi triumvirate to administer Vichy France but the plan came to nothing.

-He was arrested in September 1944 for his role as collaborator.
+After the liberation of Paris on 25 August 1944, Benoist-Méchin did not go with Pétain to Sigmaringen.
+With the launch of the épuration légale by the new provisional government, in September 1944 he was arrested for his role as a collaborator and detained at Fresnes Prison.
 His trial began on 9 May 1947 before the High Court of Justice.
 He was accused of tactical and strategic collaboration with the enemy.
 On 6 June, Benoist-Méchin was sentenced to death and indignité nationale.
 He was pardoned on 30 July by President Vincent Auriol and on 6 August his death sentence was commuted to life imprisonment and later to 20 years.
-He benefited from a remission of sentence 24 September 1953 and was released on parole in November 1954, when he was freed from Clairvaux.
+He benefited from a remission of sentence on 24 September 1953 and was released on parole in November 1954, when he was freed from Clairvaux.

-Immediately before and following his release Benoist-Méchin wrote for a number of right-wing journals, notably Écrits de Paris and Paroles Françaises, the organ of the Republican Party of Liberty.
+Immediately before and following his release, Benoist-Méchin wrote for a number of right-wing journals, notably Écrits de Paris and Paroles Françaises, the organ of the Republican Party of Liberty.
 He was a member of the Union des Intellectuels Indépendants, along with the likes of Pierre-Antoine Cousteau, and was co-patron with Maurice Bardèche of L'Union Réaliste, a group that sought to glorify the Vichy years.

 Writing

-As a writer he produced a History of the German Army in ten volumes whilst De la Défaite au désastre, his memoirs of the collaboration period, was published in 1984.
-His 1941 work La Moisson de Quarante was an earlier memoir, specifically concerned with his time as a POW, whilst he would later write an interpretation of Adolf Hitler's Mein Kampf.
-Before the war he had been most noted as an Arabist and was a prominent admirer of Ibn Saud.
+In his early career, Benoist-Méchin was most noted as an Arabist and as a prominent admirer of Ibn Saud.
+Shortly before the Second World War, he produced a History of the German Army in ten volumes, and in 1939 Éclaircissements sur Mein Kampf d'Adolphe Hitler, an interpretation of Hitler's Mein Kampf.
+After the fall of France came La Moisson de Quarante, a memoir of his time as a prisoner-of-war.

+Benoist-Méchin's major achievement as a historian is a collection of seven sensational books published between 1961 and 1980 under the general title Le Rêve le plus long de l'Histoire (The Longest Dream in History), referring to the dream of powerful historic personalities about merging the West and the Middle East.
+The seven are Alexander the Great, the Emperor Julian, Cleopatra, the Emperor Frederick II (for which work he won the renowned French Prix Broquette-Gonin), Napoleon (in Egypt), Lawrence of Arabia, and Hubert Lyautey.
+His De la Défaite au désastre, memoirs of the Vichy period, was published in 1984.